Easter mona

-The Easter mona (Mona de Pascua; Mona de Pasqua) is a Spanish kind of cake that is usually in all country, especially in eaten on Easter Sunday or Easter Monday in the Spanish regions of Catalonia, Valencia and Murcia.
-In other Spanish regions, these easter cakes are common with variations in the recipe and name.
+The Easter mona (Mona de Pascua; Mona de Pasqua) is a Spanish kind of cake that is specially eaten on Easter Sunday or Easter Monday in the Spanish regions of Catalonia, Valencia and Murcia.

 Origins

+It is related to similar traditional Easter traditions in Spain and Europe.

-According to the writing of Joan Amades, mentions of the mona date back to the 15th century, though in the Joan Lacavalleria's 1696 dictionary, Gazophylacium Catalano-Latinum, mona still has a purely zoological definition (meaning female monkey).
-The 1783 edition of the dictionary of the Royal Spanish Academy has the following definition: "Catalonia, Valencia and Murcia.
+The first mention of a sweet mona date back to the 15th century incunable Trobes en lahors de la Verge Maria, and in 1783 the Royal Spanish Academy defined it as: "Valencia and Murcia.
 Cake baked with eggs in their shell at Easter, known in other parts of the Iberian Peninsula as Hornazo".
 There are several hypotheses about the origin of the term: